Projects & Collaborations

 by Bruce Gilchrist

-I co-founded the collaborative artist group London Fieldworks in 2000, receiving various accolades along the way including London Short Film Festival (Best Experimental Short), Ars Electronica (Honorary Mention Hybrid Art category), Art And Artificial Life International Awards (Special Mention) issued by VIDA 10.0 Madrid.
+I co-founded the artist group London Fieldworks in 2000, receiving various accolades including, London Short Film Festival (Best Experimental Short); Ars Electronica (Honorary Mention Hybrid Art category); Art And Artificial Life International Awards (Special Mention) issued by VIDA 10.0 Madrid.
 Prior to this my main activities were as a solo and collaborative artist within the digital live art arena.

 An earlier period of activity included ensemble performance projects with several groups performing worldwide, including Station House Opera, Blast Theory, and People Show, amongst others.